appbaseio/Docs/content/docs/javascript/quickstart.md

 > Note <span class="fa fa-info-circle"></span>
 >
-> If you have noticed, SCALR uses the same APIs and data modeling conventions as [ElasticSearch](https://www.elastic.co/products/elasticsearch).
+> appbase.io uses the same APIs and data modeling conventions as [ElasticSearch](https://www.elastic.co/products/elasticsearch).
 A **type** is equivalent to a collection in MongoDB or a table in SQL, and a **document** is similar to the document in MongoDB and equivalent to a row in SQL.

-## <s>GETing</s> vs Streaming Data
+## GETing or Streaming Data

 Unlike typical databases that support GET operations (or Read) for fetching data and queries, Appbase.io operates on both GET and stream modes.

-We will first apply the GET mode to read our just inserted object.
+### Getting a Document Back

 Now that we are able to store data, let's try to get the data back from [appbase.io](https://appbase.io) with the ``get()`` method.